-- 1) Position-fixing; participant informs about his/her strengths and weaknesses, aims and plans, possibilities and positive or negative sides in his/her behavior. - 2) Probation/aptitude test; different tests are applied to access the participants - 3) Assessment; different practical exercises inform about typical criteria of the participants - 4) Planning period; planning of the next steps to improve competences, individual career plan.
+- 1) Position-fixing; participant informs about his/her strength and weaknesses, aims and plans, possibilities and positive or negative sides in his/her behavior. - 2) Probation/aptitude test; different tests is applying to access the participants - 3) Assessment; different practical exercises inform about typical criteria of the participants - 4) Planning period; it is planning the next steps to improve competences, individual career plan.

-Talking about non-formal or informal learning a system of recognition of vocational qualifications gain outside the system through certification (formal recognition) and recognition in practice (by employers) under development in Poland.
+Talking about non-formal or informal learning it is trying to develop a system of recognition of vocational qualifications gain outside the system through certification (formal recognition) and recognition in practice (by employers) in Poland.

-In Lithuania the development of the system and methods for recognition of non-formal and in-formal learning is in its initial stage.
+In Lithuania the development of the system and methods for recognition of non-formal and in-formal learning is in initial stage.
 The system of preparation of professional and vocational educational standards is not finalized.
 The official institutional education is too closed for assessment and recognition of the unofficially acquired competences.
-Students, employers or the state (in case of assessment of the competence of the unemployed) pay for the assessment.
-It does not encourage the persons receiving low income to learn and strive for assessment of their competences; it also lessens the employers' initiative to strive for assessment of competences of their employees.
-The legal framework existing at present does not foresee the possibility of co-financing of assessment of competences, acquired by non-formal and self-contained ways.
+Students, employers or the state (in case of assessment of the competence of unemployed) pay for the assessment.
+It does not encourage the persons, receiving low income to learn and strive for assessment of their competences, it also lessens employers' initiative to strive for assessment of competences of their employees.
+The legal framework, existing at present does not foresee the possibility of co-financing of assessment of competences, acquired by non formal and self-contained ways.

-- Assessment of non-formal and informal learning is very individual, based on personalisation process in Finland. - Personalisation of the competence-based qualification process requires development of interactive relationships between different parties in Finland - In Germany there is a specific system of competence based assessment, which also gives a lot of attention on the person. - There are certain typical stages of assessment in Germany and in Finland. - The position of non-formal or informal learning and its assessment is not developed in Poland, because there is no clear system in this field. - In Lithuania the assessment and recognition of competences, acquired by the way of non-formal and in-formal learning is in its initial stage.
+- Assessment of non formal and informal learning is very individual, based on personalisation process in Finland. - Personalisation of the competence-based qualification process requires development of interactive relationships between different parties in Finland - In Germany there is a specific system of competencies based assessment, which also gives a big attention for person. - There are typical stages of assessment in Germany and in Finland. - The situation of non formal or informal learning and its assessment is not developed in Poland, because there is no clear system in this field. - In Lithuania the assessment and recognition of competences, acquired by the way of non-formal and in-formal learning is in initial stage.

-In the national reports partner countries raised the key questions for developing vocational adult education and assessment.2
+In the national reports partner countries raised a key questions for developing vocational adult education and assessment.2